GM 3Q profit falls 40% to $2.4B as chip shortage dings sales

 Revenue for the quarter fell 25% to $26.78 billion, far short of Wall Street estimates of $30.72 billion, according to FactSet.

-The company increased its full-year net income guidance to a range of $8.1 billion to $9.6 billion.
-In the second quarter it had been $7.7 billion to $9.2 billion.

-GM was forced to temporarily close many of its factories from July through September due to the global chip and parts shortages that have plagued the auto industry all year.
+GM has said it expects to produce about 200,000 fewer vehicles in the second half of this year compared with the first half, with most of the impact occurring from July through September.

+Barra said she's spoken with the CEOs of most major chip makers, and the companies are working on strategies to make sure the shortages don't happen again.
+“I think we'll definitely see changes to ensure we have the right supply,” she said.

-The profit came even though GM's third quarter sales in the U.S., its most profitable market, were almost 33% lower than a year ago.
+GM's third quarter profit came even though U.S. sales for the quarter were almost 33% lower than a year ago.
 The company lost 3.8 percentage points of U.S. market share, according to the Edmunds.com website.

-But consumer willingness to pay high prices for scarce new vehicles kept the money flowing for GM.
-The average sale price paid for a GM vehicle topped $50,000 for the quarter, up more than 16% from a year ago, Edmunds said.

 “The ongoing disruption to supply chains created by the chip shortage has been particularly harsh to GM, which appeared to struggle with the biggest declines in sales and market share compared to its Detroit Three counterparts in Q3,” said Ivan Drury, Edmunds’ senior manager of insights.